ietf-tools/xml2rfc/README.txt

    Remember, that as with everything else in XML, keywords and values are case-sensitive.

+Rose                                                            [Page 5]

+README                        xml2rfc v1.9                 December 2001

 4.1.2 Include Files

-   xml2rfc has an include-file facility, e.g.,
+   'xml2rfc' has an include-file facility, e.g.,

-       <?rfc include="file" ?>
+       <?rfc include='file'?>

-   xml2rfc will consult the $XML_LIBRARY environment variable for a search path of where to look for files.
+   'xml2rfc' will consult the $XML_LIBRARY environment variable for a search path of where to look for files.
 (If this envariable isn't set, the directory containing the file that contains the include-file directive is used.)

-Rose                                                            [Page 5]

-README                        xml2rfc v1.8                   August 2001

-   You can also have xml2rfc set this envariable directly, by including a file called ".xml2rfc.rc" in the directory where your main file is, e.g.,
+   You can also have 'xml2rfc' set this envariable directly, by including a file called ".xml2rfc.rc" in the directory where your main file is, e.g.,

    global env